Joystream/orion/src/auth-server/docs/Apis/DefaultApi.md

-    Save wallet seed encryption artifacts on the server.
+    Save wallet seed encryption artifacts associated with the account (if not already saved).

 ### Parameters